 - Governmental and non-governmental initiatives seeking to develop tools or metrics for assessing the GHG emissions from agriculture.

 Special Initiatives in Brazil

 Brazil stands out in terms of the importance of the GHG emissions from land use.
 About 35 percent and 20 percent of Brazil’s GHG emissions result from agriculture and land use, respectively.
-To facilitate adoption of the Guidance in Brazil, GHG Protocol customized the Guidance to the Brazilian context and also developed an accompanying GHG emissions calculation tool.
+To facilitate adoption of the Guidance in Brazil, GHG Protocol conducted the intensive review and road-testing of the Guidance in Brazil, and also developed an accompanying GHG emissions calculation tool.
 For more information about our work in Brazil, please go here: